daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

     - **Clubs** can perform up to 2 hits, being one horizontal swipe and one vertical swipe.
     - **Daggers** do not have a limit, and behave as in vanilla.

-Swing speed bonuses from emerald rings and forges will affect every frame of the attack animation, as well as the cooldown in between combos.
+If combo hits are enabled, swing speed bonuses from emerald will affect every frame of the attack animation, as well as the cooldown in between combos.
 This makes speed a significantly more valuable stat.

 ### Offensive & Defensive Swords